Bladder support pessaries: extra support from the inside

-The principle of the Contiform and its position in the vagina is the same as the Contrelle Activgard but these are re-usable up to 30 times so if you felt you needed support daily rather than ad hoc this is likely a more economical option in the longer term.
+The principle of the Contiform and its position in the vagina is to create uplift and support for the neck of the bladder.
+These are re-usable up to 30 times so if you felt you needed support daily rather than ad hoc this is likely a more economical option in the longer term.

 You can buy these online or they are now available on NHS prescription.
 You would need to tell your GP about your symptoms, and ask him to prescribe a starter pack for you.
-While you are there ask for a referral to specilaist physiotherapy too if you haven’t already got your own pelvic floor coach.
-If they work for you it suggests that a stronger pelvic floor could do this job naturally for you too!
+While you are there ask for a referral to specialist physiotherapy too if you haven’t already got your own pelvic floor coach(!).
+Especially if using a Contiform works for you – it suggests that a stronger pelvic floor could do this job naturally for you too!